vygr/ChrysaLisp/docs/UI_WIDGETS.md

 ### (ui-vdu name [props]) -> vdu

-Creates a Vdu instance, with name optional property list.
+Creates a Vdu instance, with name and optional property list.

 #### Properties